MarkWarneke/markwarneke.github.io/_posts/2019-08-26-Generate-Azure-Resource-Manager-Template-File.md

 New-AzResourceGroupDeployment @Deployment
 ```

-You can also add dynamic parameters to the deployment by using `-TemplateParameterObject`.
+Also you cann add dynamic parameters to the deployment by using `-TemplateParameterObject`.
 This object will set the parameters dynamically at deployment time.
 Object passed to the function will override parameters set in `-TemplateParameterFile` and `defaultValue`s.